captnwalker/expense-manager/README.md

 ### Deployment

-This app is deployed to Heroku and can be used by following the link below:
+**"expense-manager"** has been deployed to an Heroku Dyno and can be used by following the link below:

 [expense-manager](https://expense-manager3.herokuapp.com/ "expense-manager")